Donald

 Concretely, I've worked on improving fundamental programming abstractions, such as serverless computing, as well as building better developer tools, such as compilers, runtime systems, and most recently, package managers.
 Going forward, I expect to think deeply about how generative AI tools can best interface with human developers.

-I'm excited to be looking for new opportunities for where I can apply my deep technical background to build the core engineering foundation at a startup / small company with a strong vision for the future.
+I'm excited to be looking for new opportunities for where I can apply my deep technical background to have an outsized impact at a company with a strong vision for the future.
 If that sounds like a good fit for you, feel free to shoot me an email!

 Projects